westonkd/Pentaclone/README.md

 ```

 ## Game Visualizer
 Penticlone has a build-in game visualizer to easily see active and past games.
-The visualizer also allows a player to make moves using a simple interface.
+The visualizer also allows a player to join a game and make moves using a simple interface.
 To view an active or past game navigate to `/games/<game id of game to see>/viz`.
 To make a move in an active game click on an empty slot and provide your player token.

 ## Getting Game Data
 ### Get All Games